Hannahd06/web-425/README.md

-# WEB-425 Angular with TypeSCript
+# WEB-425 Angular with TypeScript
 Assignments for WEB-425 Angular with TypeScript.
 ## Contributors
 * Professor Richard Krasso